Course Request Guide for New Students

 Visual and Performing Arts and Philosophy and Religious Studies

-Deerfield has a two-term Visual and Performing Arts requirement and a one-term Philosophy and Religious Studies requirement.
-Students often complete these requirements before the end of the 10th grade, and many students choose to fulfill these requirements in the 9th grade year.
+Deerfield has a two-term arts (visual arts or performing arts) requirement and a one-term philosophy or religious studies requirement.
+Students often complete these requirements before the end of the 10th grade, and some students choose to fulfill these requirements in the 9th grade year.

 There are several one- and two-term arts courses from which to choose.
 Some performing arts courses can be taken either as a fifth graded course, or as a sixth course pass/fail.
-They will labeled with (p/f) in the course title.
+Courses that can be taken pass/fail will be labeled with (p/f) in the course title.
 Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every pass/fail course completed, e.g. Chamber Music or Foundations of Acting taken pass/fail completes one term of the arts requirement.

 In Philosophy and Religious Studies, 9th graders can take Ethics in one of the terms opposite arts electives.
 Students who take a year-long arts course will fulfill their Phil/Rel requirement during another year.